 GPU’s are essential for anyone who wants to play games on their PC’s seriously and the RX 480 is an awesome card to have in your arsenal.

 The thing is this isn’t the regular 480 either instead I wanted to crank this build up even more by putting in an Asus Dual Fan Overclocked 4GB RX 480.
 Basically, this thing is a silent beast.
 One of the things I can’t stand is a loud desktop and with this video card, you really cannot hear a thing.
 This card is also able to be overclocked, which will improve performance in open world games such as fallout 4 and The Witcher 3 by a great deal.

 TLDR: This thing is awesome and worth every penny.

 Ah, the i3-6100 has to be one of the best processors on a budget to be in so many of my builds.
 This thing really provides some amazing value especially when you are trying to max out performance without breaking your wallet.
 Not only does it have value, but it also has some amazing longevity.

 Many people are speculating that in the future 4 cores will almost be mandatory in the future and with the i3-6100 having 6 cores you will have nothing to worry about if this is the case.
 Honestly, I love this thing for the price and coupled with the RX 480 these things will mow right through any game that comes out in 2016.

-In this build, I used another gigabyte board which is definitely high quality at a good price and will easily.
+The H110M-A is another gigabyte board that’s high quality at a good price point and will easily last you for years.
 Gigabyte is a reputable motherboard maker that I’ve used in many of budget gaming PC builds and there’s a reason for it.
 This board is very easy to install and setup which is another plus for someone just getting into PC building.